PunchThrough/bean-docs/src/node-red/bean-nodes.md

 {{{img_rel this 'example-serial-node.png' 'Serial node' '100%'}}}

-This example assumes there is a dead-simple serial loopback sketch programmed on Bean.
-A loopback sketch reads serial bytes and writes them straight back to the connected client.
-Here's an example:
+This example assumes there is a serial loopback sketch programmed on Bean.
+That sketch reads serial bytes and writes them straight back to the connected client.
+Here's an example you can use on your Bean:

 ```
 void setup() {